Permission to Transfer Credit Process

 SUNY Cross Registration

-For fall and spring semesters, if you are an undergraduate registered for at least twelve (12) credits at Cortland, you may be eligible to register at another SUNY institution for up to six (6) credits through SUNY Cross Registration without incurring additional tuition costs.
-Approval for cross-registration is limited and is intended to resolve course conflicts that delay program completion.
+For fall and spring semesters, you may be eligible to register at another SUNY institution through SUNY Cross Registration and access your financial aid to cover tuition costs.
+Approval for cross-registration is limited and is intended to resolve course conflicts that delay program completion or to allow access to a course that is not offered at SUNY Cortland.
 The Associate Deans are the final campus approval for cross-registration.